Longevity claims: Problems in documenting

 In numerous editions from the 1960s through the 1980s, Guinness stated thatNo single subject is more obscured by vanity, deceit, falsehood, and deliberate fraud than the extremes of human longevity.

+This caveat notwithstanding, Guinness at the same time listed a Canadian named Pierre Joubert as the oldest person to have ever lived, with supposedly "irrefutable" documentary proof showing he had been born in 1701 and died in 1814 – it was later discovered that a father born in 1701 and his son born in 1732 had been conflated, and Joubert has been removed from lists of supercentenarians.